danielathome19/AP-Computer-Science/Notes/Unit_05.md

 ```

 ## Class Design
-A general-purpose Class (sometimes called a *data class* in other languages) typically consist of the following:
+A general-purpose Class (sometimes called a *data class* in other languages) typically consists of the following:
 * Private data
 * Constructor(s)
 * Mutator (Setter) Methods